albar965/albar965.github.io/littlenavmap-faq.md

 Create an accout at [Navigraph](https://navigraph.com/) if you do not already have one.

-Click on your name in the top right corner when logged in on the webpage.
+Click on your name in the top right corner when logged in on the web page.
 Click on `Subscription` on the left if you're not already there.
 You will see the webpage below where you can select the `Navigation Data subscription` at the bottom of the page.

 ![Select navdata option](assets/images/navdata_only.jpg)